Rumpunzel/rpg-thingy/playing-the-game/boons-&-banes.md

 ## Creating Boons & Banes

-Most boons and banes are created during [Conflicts](conflicts#gaining-an-advantage), though you can create them outside of conflicts as well.
+Most boons and banes are created during [Gauntlets](gauntlets#gaining-an-advantage), though you can create them outside of gauntlets as well.

 You may increase the difficulty of a test (even if the difficulty is **0** i.e. you would not have rolled a skill test normally) by the rating of an additional trait.